BenTechCoder/BenTechCoder/README.md

 ### Hi there 👋
 # I'm Benjamin Lebron:computer:
 I'm a student Web developer and this is my GitHub Profile where I learn and create.
-You can find out more about me and my work and skills below:grin:.
+You can find out more about me and my work and skills below.
-Enjoy!:wink:
+Enjoy!

 <!--